Convergence properties of pseudo-marginal Markov chain Monte Carlo algorithms: Ordering of the marginal and pseudo-marginal algorithms

-Using the notation of Lemma \ref{lem:operator-calculus} with $P_1 = \bar{P}$ and $P_2 = \tilde{P}$, we can write
+Using the notation of Lemma~\ref{lem:operator-calculus} with $P_1 = \bar{P}$ and $P_2 = \tilde{P}$, we can write

 Note that if $\tilde{P}$ and $\bar{P}$ would satisfy Peskun's order, then the second line is sufficient to conclude \cite{tierney-note}.
-We show now that both terms on the right hand side of the last line are non-negative.
+We show now that both terms on the right-hand side of the last line are nonnegative.

-First observe that by Lemma \ref{lem:operator-calculus},
+First observe that by Lemma~\ref{lem:operator-calculus},